The Leaving Cert orals are held in April which means now's the time to make sure you're well prepared. Here are some tips to help you out:

 One of the key skills in an oral is to know your verbs.
 Be prepared to speak in the past, present and future tenses.
 Also do your best to use a German accent when you speak.

 There are 5 roleplay cards to be learned.
-Again you will pick one of the cards randomly.
+Again, you will pick one of the cards randomly.
 You should use the vocabulary printed on the card.
 Keep your sentences short and make sure you complete each of the 5 tasks on the card.
 Usually there will be 4 points within each of the 5 tasks.
 Listen carefully to what the examiner says and try to respond appropriately.
+Check out our notes and aural tool for the role plays here.

 (I don't understand the question!) and